Tutorial | Dataiku apps#

 • The Join recipe includes a pre-filter step that limits transactions to a specific month set by a project variable tx_month.

-1. Open the Run checks step of the Data Refresh scenario.
+1. Open the Data Refresh scenario.

-Convert the project into a Dataiku application#
+Convert the project into a Dataiku app#

 Let’s get started!